-Todoist is a to-app, and an extremely powerful one at that.
+Todoist is a to-do app, and an extremely powerful one at that.
 With support for many platforms, you can take Todoist anywhere so you always have your to-do list at hand.
 Tasks on each list can be shared and collaborated on.
 Users can communicate and achieve more than ever before.
 The user interface provides a clear and easily-identifiable experience for new users.

 Todoist is free to get started, but a pro plan is also available.

 Another to-do app is known as teuxduex.
 This app offers a great interface to help you get organized.
-Plan ahead by scheduling things in advanced with the calendar view, or create your own column of tasks.
+Plan ahead by scheduling things in advance with the calendar view, or create your own column of tasks.

-Imagine going through and unsubscribing from all of those newsletters?
+Imagine going through and unsubscribing from all of those newsletters.
 This app makes that process happen so much faster.

 I invite you to give it a try today to optimize your email inbox for the better.

 Draft makes writing easier and more secure than ever before.
 Imagine being able to revert to any previous draft in history.
-Or imagine being able to collaborate in real time with other writers and authors.
+Or imagine being able to collaborate in real-time with other writers and authors.
 Draft gives you these tools and more.
 The user experience is simple and clean, which allows you to do what you do best, write.
-Give draft a try.
-It works for all types of writing, whether it’s a giant to do list or a massive novel.
+Give Draft a try.
+It works for all types of writing, whether it’s a giant to-do list or a massive novel.

 Knowledge of writing in Markdown is a plus.

 Mint makes managing your money easy.
-With a great interface on nearly any device, Mint allows you to view your transactions, spending habits, and connect nearly all of your bank accounts, credit cards, and more to one central location.
+With a great interface on nearly any device, Mint allows you to view your transactions, and spending habits, and connect nearly all of your bank accounts, credit cards, and more to one central location.

 Mint is free, which is awesome!